+Enhanced

-Enhanced Environment Retain and increase tree canopy.
-Include high quality landscaping in new developments.
-Provide public open space to meet the future needs of the precinct.
-Accessible City Prioritise pedestrians; followed by cyclists; followed by public transport users; followed by people who choose to drive.
-Prioritise pedestrian, cycling and public transport users' safety and efficiency.
-Provide a variety of land uses around public transport nodes.
-Facilitate a mode shift away from private vehicles.
-Improve access into and around the precinct.
-Improve public transport patronage.
-(Connected Community Provide spaces for events, festivals, markets and activities.
-Build places to play, relax and be entertained.
-Maintain and enhance community and education options.
-Thriving Places Activate street-facing shop fronts and offices.
-Provide a diverse range of land uses and dwelling types to cater for all members of the community.
-Achieve a critical mass of residents, visitors and workers to support new retail and community offerings.
-Improve the quality, safety and comfort of the precinct.
-Sensitive Design Maintain daylight access to public and private open spaces.
-Retain and enhance established character and heritage elements.
-Scale and design buildings to respect and complement existing character.
-Facilitate height and density that is sensitive to human scale.
-Achieve exemplary design outcomes.
-Innovative & Accountable 22 Conduct transparent and sincere assessment and engagement.23 Respond to infrastructure and asset deficiencies.24 Advocate for changes outside of the City's control.
+- Retain and increase tree canopy.
+1 - Include high quality landscaping in new developments. - Provide public open space to meet the future needs of the precinct.

+- Prioritise pedestrians; followed by cyclists; followed by public transport users; followed by people who choose to drive. - Prioritise pedestrian, cycling and public transport users' safety and 5 efficiency. - Provide a variety of land uses around public transport nodes.
+6 - 7 Facilitate a mode shift away from private vehicles. - Improve access into and around the precinct. - Improve public transport patronage.

+- 10 Provide spaces for events, festivals, markets and activities. - Build places to play, relax and be entertained.
+11 - 12 Maintain and enhance community and education options.

+- 13 Activate street-facing shop fronts and offices. - 14 Provide a diverse range of land uses and dwelling types to cater for all members of the community. - 15 Achieve a critical mass of residents, visitors and workers to support new retail and community offerings. - 16 Improve the quality, safety and comfort of the precinct.

+- 17 Maintain daylight access to public and private open spaces. - 18 Retain and enhance established character and heritage elements. - 19 Scale and design buildings to respect and complement existing - 20 Facilitate height and density that is sensitive to human scale. - 21 Achieve exemplary design outcomes.

+- 22 Conduct transparent and sincere assessment and engagement. - 23 Respond to infrastructure and asset deficiencies. - 24 Advocate for changes outside of the City's control.